SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex3/README.md

 ## Exercise 3.3: Define constants for lhc_onlineshop
 [^Top of page](#)

-As a preparation for implementing determinations and validations we will add constants in the local handler class `lhc_onlineshop` that can be used by all implementations.
+As a preparation for implementing determinations and validations we will add constants in the local handler class `lhc_onlineshop` of the the behavior implementation class `ZBP_R_ONLINESHOP_###` so that these variables can be used by all implementations.

 ![adapt_bil](images/adapt_behavior_implementation_class.gif)